Short-circuit logic: Other short-circuit logics

-An example that illustrates the use of \RPSCL\ is a combination of the examples on \FreeSCL\ (Fig.~\ref{fig:Perl}) and \CSCL.
-Consider simple arithmetic expressions over the natural numbers (or the integers) and a programming notation for imperative programs or algorithms in which each atom is either a test or an assignment.
+\begin{example} An example that illustrates the use of \RPSCL\ is a combination of Example~\ref{ex:Perl} (on \FreeSCL\ and Perl) and the above example on \CSCL.
+Consider simple arithmetic expressions over the natural numbers (or the integers) and a program notation for imperative programs or algorithms in which each atom is either a test or an assignment.
 Assume that assignments when used as conditions always evaluate to \emph{true} (next to having their intended effect).
-Then, these atoms satisfy the equations in Tables~\ref{tab:SCL} and \ref{tab:rp}.
-However, the atom \texttt{(n=n+1)} clearly does not satisfy the contraction law $a\leftand a=a$ because $(\texttt{(n=n+1)}\leftand\texttt{(n=n+1)})\leftand \texttt{(n==2)}$ and $\texttt{(n=n+1)}\leftand \texttt{(n==2)}$ yield different evaluation results.
-Hence we have a clear example of the repetition-proof characteristic of \RPSCL.
+Then, these atoms satisfy the axioms in Tables~\ref{tab:SCL} and~\ref{tab:rp}.
+However, the assignment \texttt{(n=n+1)} clearly does not satisfy the contraction law $a\leftand a=a$ because $(\texttt{(n=n+1)}\leftand\texttt{(n=n+1)})\leftand \texttt{(n==2)}$ and $\texttt{(n=n+1)}\leftand \texttt{(n==2)}$ can yield different evaluation results.
+Hence we have a clear example of the repetition-proof characteristic of \RPSCL. \footnote{This is related to the work of Lars Wortel~\cite{Wortel}, in which a comparable extension of \emph{Dynamic Logic}~\cite{DynLog1,DynLog2} is defined.
+The difference with the ``semantics'' of conditions in \textbf{Perl} as described in Section~\ref{subsec:SCLe} is that in such a simple extension of Dynamic Logic it is natural to assume that assignments (as atoms) always evaluate to \emph{true} (because they always succeed).} \end{example}